zyannick/PathFormer-Reproduction/README.md

 ./scripts/ETTh1.sh
 ```

+## Dataset

+You can access the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP/view), then place the downloaded contents under ./dataset

 ## Analysis and Reproduction Goals

 The primary goal is to thoroughly understand and validate the Pathformer model.
 Key analysis steps include: